What's inside this article:

 - Reorder: Reorder items using drag and drop.

-- Remove: Hit the Remove button to remove an attached item.
+- Remove: Click Remove to remove an attached item.

 Add captions

-A caption is a brief text, shown beneath an image.
+A caption is a short description shown beneath an image.
 In galleries, captions play a key role in storytelling.
 You can use this space to:

 - Highlight the significance of a particular moment.